Virginia teacher shot by 6-year-old student claims school "failed to act" on multiple warnings that boy had a gun

 Michelle Price, the director of public information for Newport News Public Schools, said that "since the school's investigation is ongoing, I cannot comment on the statements presented by Ms. Zwerner's lawyer at this time."

+On Wednesday, the Newport News School Board voted in a special meeting 5-1 to remove Superintendent George Parker III.
+He will be relieved of his duties Feb.
+1.

-Zwerner was shot in front of her other first-grade students in an incident that police have described as "intentional."
+Zwerner was shot in front of her other first-grade students; police have described the shooting as "intentional."
 She was able to evacuate her classroom and another school employee, who Toscano said was a teacher, restrained the 6-year-old boy.

 The boy brought the gun from his home, police have said.
 His parents have said the gun was "secured," and it's not clear how he acquired the weapon.